 There are four collections of large items per year.

-In 2019, only single-family homes, buildings with 8 dwelling units or fewer, school, and municipal buildings will have access to the organic waste collection service.
+For the moment, only single-family homes, buildings with 8 dwelling units or fewer, school, and municipal buildings will have access to the organic waste collection service.

 Was your bin forgotten?

 Collectors can pick up waste materials between 7 a.m. and 8:30 p.m.
 If they still have not come after this time, please leave your bin at the curb and notify the Environment Management division at 450-466-3199 or at firstname.lastname@example.org.
 Thank you for your collaboration!